vda-lab/vda-lab.github.io/_posts/2015-10-14-hitchhikers-guide-to-the-lab.md

 Apart from these more general conferences, there will be other more **domain-specific** ones that might be relevant to you, but not other members of the lab.
 These conferences might for example be about geo-spatial visualization or virology.
 Please make sure that you know which conferences you should keep an eye on.

+#### What to take home from a conference?

+Attending a conference can really help boost your research, or give it another direction.
+The trick is to get in with the right mindset.

+It's really important to **talk to people** at the conference.
+Ask questions after a talk, just walk to the person you want to talk to, ...
+Interaction is key.
+That's also the reason why *giving* a talk at a conference is good: people know who you are and can start discussions.
+The most interesting research happens when you talk to people and you end up collaborating.
+Think about what they can do for you, and what you can do for them.

+When attending the talks, don't make the error of taking them as they are if they are not about your specific topic. **Look wide**.
+Even though the topic or domain of the talk might be very different from your own, it might contain ideas or approaches that - when adapted - might be relevant for your own work as well.
+Also: **take notes**.
+Conferences like IEEE VIS and ISMB will bombard you with so much information that it's impossible to recollect much of it afterwards.
+When back in Belgium, I expect you to give a **talk** for the rest of the group about things that were interesting, and how some of these things might influence your work.

 ### Journal papers
 Alongside conference papers, we also submit manuscript to different journals.
 In contrast to conference papers, they do not lead to giving a talk somewhere, which gets the discussion going and from which we can learn a lot.
 However, they have the huge advantage that there is no strict deadline: journals accept submission throughout the year.
 Relevant journals include [**Bioinformatics**](http://bioinformatics.oxfordjournals.org/), [**BMC Bioinformatics**](http://www.biomedcentral.com/bmcbioinformatics), [**PLoS One**](http://www.plosone.org/) and [**PeerJ**](http://peerj.com).